HsinMuShen/blog/README.md

 # My Blog

-Hi, I’m Hsin Mu—feel free to call me Michael.
-I’m a software engineer with an architecture background who now spends most of his time in the frontend world.
+Hi, I'm Hsin Mu—feel free to call me Michael.
+I'm a software engineer with an architecture background who now spends most of his time in the frontend world.
 This repository is my personal blog: each GitHub Issue captures lessons, experiments, and reflections from both work and life.

 ## How to Read